eProsima/Integration-Service-docs/docs/newprotocol.rst

 Do you remember the *definitions* section of our *transformation library* that could help us to make the library more portable.
-This is where we set the values of these preprocesor definitions to build our library exporting symbols.
+This is where we set the values of these preprocessor definitions to build our library exporting symbols.

 .. literalinclude:: bridge_CMake.txt
     :language: cmake
     :start-after: # definitions
     :lines: 1-4

-Finally we indicate to *CMake* our source code and the library we want to build, along with its dependencies.
+Finally, we indicate to *CMake* our source code and the library we want to build, along with its dependencies.

 .. literalinclude:: bridge_CMake.txt
     :language: cmake